datacoves/docs/docs/how-tos/vscode/override.md

 ## How to customize the Status Bar

 The defaults can be overridden for customization such as what buttons appear in the status bar, the order and more.
+The status bar is the blue bar at the bottom of the screen.

 ### Read default Datacoves settings